mabrony/Time-series-analysis-project/README.md

 Forecasting: Use the trained regression model to forecast store sales for the next year, based on historical data.

 Setup ⚙️
-To set up and run the Streamlit app in your local environment, follow these instructions:

 Clone this repository to your local machine using the following command.
 Replace <repository-url> with the actual url to this repository:
 Clone